Cozy Peach Kitchen

 • Yukon gold: Buttery inside, almost sweet and buttery flavor.
 Not as neutral but can stand alone without much seasoning.

-This recipe also works with new potatoes, fingerling potatoes, etc. I have not tried making roasted sweet potatoes in the air fryer but imagine it would work well.
+This recipe also works with new potatoes, fingerling potatoes, etc. I also have a recipe for air fryer roasted sweet potatoes.

 Other ingredients